Laughfy/.github/README.md

-Here’s a README for the **Laughfy** organization.
-This document provides an overview of the project and briefly describes each repository.

----

 # Laughfy

 Welcome to **Laughfy**! designed to create a fun, interactive jokes platform.
 Laughfy allows users to submit, view, and moderate jokes across multiple joke categories, all powered by a scalable, microservices-based architecture.